LukeGrahamLandry/blockgame/devlog.md

 Problem: the colours are much darker in the web version.
 Idk what's up with that.

-I also dislike that I can't run wasm-bindgen from a cargo build script so now I have an ugly shell thing for the web version.
+I also dislike that I can't run wasm-bindgen from a cargo build script, so now I have an ugly shell thing for the web version.

 ## Code generation for fun and profit (Oct 21)